+Lecture 3 hours.
+Laboratory 3 hours.
 Prerequisite: Anatomy 1 with a satisfactory grade or equivalent.
 Advisory: English 21 or equivalent.

-Presents general principles of physiology with special emphasis upon the human body.
+Students examine and learn the general principles of physiology with special emphasis upon the human body.

 POLITICAL SCIENCE

 POLITICAL SCIENCE 1 The Government of the United States 3 UNITS - (UC:CSU)